j5ik2o/pekko-persistence-typed-fsm/README.md

 2. **Reduced Maintainability with Complex State Transitions**: Code maintainability decreases due to complex match/case statements
 3. **Double Execution of Domain Logic**: Domain logic is executed in both command handlers and event handlers

-This library solves these problems by implementing "EventSourcedBehavior as a child actor of the aggregate actor."
+This library solves these problems by implementing "Persistent Actor as a child actor of the aggregate actor."

 ## Main Components